koopa31/Svetlana_documentation/docs/source/usage.rst

 ~~~~~~~~~~~~~~~~~~~

 If you don't want to train a NN from scratch, you can use the resume labeling button,
 and choose the NN weights file you want to start from.
+This enable to recursively improve your NN performance,
+just like in Cellpose for instance.

 .. _prediction:
 Prediction